apache/activemq-artemis/docs/user-manual/en/broker-balancers.md

 * `USER_NAME` is the username indicated by the client.

 ## Pools
-The pool is a group of target brokers and checks periodically their state.
+The pool is a group of target brokers with periodic checks on their state.
 It provides a list of ready target brokers to distribute incoming client connections only when it is active.
-A pool becomes active when the minimum number of ready target brokers defined by the `quorum-size` parameter is reached.
+A pool becomes active when the minimum number of target brokers, as defined by the `quorum-size` parameter, become ready.
 When it is not active, it doesn't provide any target avoiding weird distribution at startup or after a restart.
 Including the local broker in the target pool allows broker hosting the balancer to accept incoming client connections as well.
 By default, a pool doesn't include the local broker, to include it as a target the `local-target-enabled` parameter must be `true`.